The ABMM application period closed on April 1. Please bookmark this page and return in July 2022 to begin your application.

-The ABMM is recognized under the Clinical Laboratory Improvement Amendments of 1988 final rule and in all 12 states that require licensure: California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee and West Virginia.
+The American Board of Medical Microbiology (ABMM) exam certifies doctoral-level microbiologists to direct clinical and public health microbiology laboratories.
+ABMM certification is recognized by federal and state governmental agencies as a significant component toward meeting licensure requirements to direct laboratories engaged in the microbiological diagnosis of human disease.
+The ABMM certification is a U.S. Department of Health and Human Services (HHS) approved board certifying a laboratory director of high complexity testing.
+The ABMM is recognized under the Clinical Laboratory Improvement Amendments (CLIA) of 1988 final rule and in all 12 states that require licensure: California, Florida, Georgia, Hawaii, Louisiana, Montana, Nevada, New York, North Dakota, Rhode Island, Tennessee and West Virginia.

-- completion of a Royal College of Physicians and Surgeons of Canada three-year medical microbiology/infectious disease or five-year medical microbiology residency.
+- Completion of an ACGME-accredited fellowship program in Medical Microbiology or a Royal College of Physicians and Surgeons of Canada three-year medical microbiology/infectious disease or five-year medical microbiology residency.

 Application Deadline: April 1

 Application Fees: $450 for ASM members and $575 for non-members.

 Exam InformationExam Period: June 1-June 30

 Learn more information about the ABMM exam, including study resources and FAQs.

 If you are interested in verifying the certification of an ABMM Diplomate, email your request to email@example.com with an authorization of release form signed by the Diplomate.